cambridge-ceu/csd3/applications/bcftools.md

 in a named file such as `bwa.sb` and executed with `sbatch bwa.sb`.

-Some notes on coupling are here (not used),
+Some notes on coupling are kept here (not used),

 ```bash
 wget -P bcftools-1.20 https://raw.githubusercontent.com/DrTimothyAldenDavis/SuiteSparse/stable/{SuiteSparse_config/SuiteSparse_config,CHOLMOD/Include/cholmod}.h